Strategy

 Meta Ads Prospecting + retargeting Visual demand, catalog ads, creator-style assets, conversion workhorse CPA, ROAS, new customer rate, creative fatigue

-TikTok Ads Discovery and demand creation Native video, creators, Spark Ads, TikTok Shop Reach quality, branded search, assisted sales, CPA where mature
+TikTok Ads Discovery, demand creation and commerce Native video, creators, Spark Ads, TikTok Shop Qualified traffic, new customers, blended sales and incrementality

 Pinterest Visual planning Seasonal outfits, occasions, gifting, inspiration Saves, outbound clicks, assisted conversions